What is scratch space?

-Won't fit in your home directory quota
+- Won't fit in your home directory quota

-Requires high-speed or intensive access for heavy computation
+- Requires high-speed or intensive access for heavy computation

-Would generate unreasonable network bandwidth if kept on a file server
+- Would generate unreasonable network bandwidth if kept on a file server

 Requesting scratch space

-To request access to scratch space, speak to your supervisor regarding your requirements.
-If there is space available on an available machine (such as one of the research group clusters), they can pass on your request to SS, who can grant you access.
+If there's space available on a suitable machine (such as one of the research group clusters), they can pass on your request to SS, who can grant you access.